utkarshgupta04092003/Cook-Star-themealdb/README.md

 ## Acknowledgement
 * This Project is build by Utkarsh Gupta
 * Copy Rights of All the Data used in this project is Reserved by [TheMealDB](https://www.themealdb.com/).
+* All Interactive alert is build by [Sweet Alert](https://sweetalert.js.org/guides/)

 ## Deploy Link
 * [Click Here](http://utprojects.epizy.com/themealdb/index.html)